-With the four-lane, median-divided project, NCDOT estimates that \$600,000 will be needed for right-of-way and \$2.4 million for construction.
-The estimated cost of constructing NCDOT's alternative is \$1.3 million.
-In light of the \$1.7 million cost savings if the Town chooses NCDOT's alternative, the Mayor and Town Manager on January 5 requested that NCDOT purchase needed right-of-way for the project, but were told that NCDOT typically does not purchase right-of-way for Moving Ahead projects.
+Under this option, NCDOT would manage design and construction, but the Town of Carrboro would be responsible for the costs of purchasing right-of-way or relocating utilities.
+The cost of NCDOT's alternative would be approximately \$1.7 million compared to \$3 million for the four-lane, median-divided project.
+On January 5, the Mayor and Town Manager pointed out this cost savings and requested that NCDOT purchase needed right-of-way for the project, but were told that NCDOT typically does not purchase right-of-way for Moving Ahead projects.